Carmelo Hayes: NXT (2021–2024)

 On the October 12 episode of NXT, Hayes cashed in his Breakout Tournament contract and defeated Isaiah "Swerve" Scott to win the NXT North American Championship.
-At NXT WarGames on December 5, Hayes teamed with Bron Breakker, Grayson Waller and Tony D'Angelo (as "Team 2.0") to defeat Johnny Gargano, LA Knight, Pete Dunne and Tommaso Ciampa ("Team Black & Gold") in a WarGames match.
+At NXT WarGames on December 5, Hayes teamed with Bron Breakker, Grayson Waller and Tony D'Angelo as Team 2.0 to defeat Team Black & Gold (Johnny Gargano, LA Knight, Pete Dunne and Tommaso Ciampa) in a WarGames match.
 On January 4, 2022, at NXT: New Year's Evil, Hayes defeated NXT Cruiserweight Champion Roderick Strong to unify the North American Championship and the Cruiserweight Championship; he was recognized as the final Cruiserweight Champion, which was then retired, and continued as North American Champion.
 On February 15, he successfully defended the title against Cameron Grimes at NXT: Vengeance Day.
 At NXT Stand & Deliver on April 2, Hayes lost the North American Championship to Grimes in a five-way ladder match, ending his reign at 172 days, but regained it at NXT In Your House on June 4.
 He successfully defended the title against Waller on July 5 at NXT: The Great American Bash, Giovanni Vinci on August 16 at NXT: Heatwave, and Ricochet on September 4 at Worlds Collide, before losing it to Solo Sikoa on the September 13 episode of NXT, ending his second reign at 101 days.
 Hayes failed to regain the vacated title in a ladder match at NXT Halloween Havoc on October 22.
 He competed in the inaugural Iron Survivor Challenge at NXT Deadline on December 10, which was won by Waller.

 At NXT Vengeance Day on February 4, Hayes defeated Apollo Crews in a two out of three falls match.
 Later that night, he and Williams confronted NXT Champion Bron Breakker following the main event.
 On April 1, 2023, Hayes defeated Breakker at NXT Stand & Deliver to win the NXT Championship.
 On the following episode of NXT, he turned face after Breakker, enraged over having lost the title, turned heel by attacking Hayes.
 At NXT Battleground on May 28, Hayes successfully defended the title against Breakker.
 Two nights later on NXT, he retained the title against Noam Dar, but was attacked by Baron Corbin after the match.
 Hayes wrestled his Raw debut match on June 26, where he lost to Finn Bálor in a non-title match.
 The following night at NXT: Gold Rush, Hayes retained the title against Corbin.
 At NXT The Great American Bash on July 30, he defeated Ilja Dragunov to retain the title.
 On the following episode of NXT, Williams told Hayes that he needed to leave and shine on his own, amicably separating the Trick Melo Gang.
 At NXT No Mercy on September 30, Hayes lost the NXT Championship to Dragunov in a rematch, ending his reign at 182 days.